The Monaco Grand Prix in Formula 1 is the most iconic sporting event in the racing world.

 The Singapore Grand Prix has loads of glitz and glamour and it should be at the top of your list of places to go.
 It was tough to put this in the number five spot, however just like Monaco, there are not enough overtake zones here for this track to bring full excitement to a Formula 1 race.
-Visually, I would say this circuit is absolutely stunning with its twists and turns.
+Visually, this circuit is absolutely stunning with its twists and turns.
 At night, the track lights up with a ferris wheel and fireworks — a brilliant spectacle!

 Number 4 – Melbourne Grand Prix “Albert Park Circuit”

 Traditionally, Albert Park is used as the season opener for Formula 1 and for good reason.
 This venue is an epic test of racing.
 To the delight of Formula 1 fans, the circuit has gone through a renovation in 2021 to make the track even more competitive.
 It’s set to debut in the 2021 Australian Grand Prix.
 Maybe we will see a “shoey” from native Daniel Riccardo!

 Number 3 – Montreal Grand Prix “Circuit Gilles Villeneuve”

 Americans love Canada.
 After all, they are our friendly neighbors to the north.
 Montreal, with its French and Canadian charm, is one of the best cities in North America to visit.
 The food, fans and atmosphere create a very memorable weekend.
 This Grand Prix also is built for overtaking and is known for being a tremendously exciting circuit.
 It’s also another one of Hamilton’s favorite venues (the numbers speak for themselves).

 Number 2 – Monaco Grand Prix